juniorsk8/nlookup-jquery/README.md

  All plugins are in "dist" folder

 ## How to use
-You can lookup a record using the following code:
-	$.fn.nLookup({
-		columns: [
-			{'label': 'Name', 'field': 'name'},
-			{'label': 'Code', 'field': 'code'},
-		],
-		url: 'countries.json',
-		onSelect: function (data) {
-			// Will show mesage box with country name alert(data.name);
-		}
-	});
+You can see this plugin working in "example" folder.
 At this moment, works only with JSON datasource.
-Will load JSON data from "countries.json" file, and WHEN the user select a record, will return to "onSelect" callback with the selected row.
-You can see this plugin working in "example" folder.